 From the History of York County, Maine, 188o.

-Following on the heels of the write-up of career Maine politician Oramandal Smith, today's profile takes us to York County, Maine and one Esreff Hill Banks, long a prominent figure in politics in that state.
+Following on the heels of Maine politician Oramandal Smith, today's profile takes us to York County, Maine and one Esreff Hill Banks, long a prominent figure in politics in that state.
 Elected to multiple terms in the Maine State House of Representatives, Banks would also serve in the Maine senate and was a one term Mayor of Biddeford.
 Elected as Maine State Treasurer in 1877, Banks later held the post of Postmaster of Biddeford, being appointed to that office by President Chester Arthur.

 Born on May 26, 1821 in Buxton, Maine, Esreff Hill Banks was the second child of four born to James and Ruth Merrill Banks.
 Young Esreff received his schooling at the Parsonfield Academy and later went west at age seventeen.
 He returned to Maine in 1843 and soon entered into a clerkship at a mercantile store in the town of Saco.
 He continued his employment there until 1845 and in November 1847 married Lucinda Atkinson, a native of Hollis, Maine.
 One child was born to the couple, a daughter named Adeline, who died in December 1858.